gajis/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 2 function that locates a character in a string
-3 function that gets the length of a prefix substring 3 Function that gets the length of a prefix substring
+3 function that gets the length of a prefix substring 3 Function that gets the length of a prefix substring 4 function that searches a string for any of a set of bytes